Encryption at Rest

 Learn how to encrypt MongoDB data at rest using customer-managed encryption keys (BYOK).
 Understand how to integrate key management systems (KMS) and configure encryption policies to enhance security and compliance.

-Upon completion of the Encryption at Rest skill and skill check, you will earn a Credly Badge that you are able to share with your network.
+Upon completion of the Encryption at Rest skill and assessment, you will earn a Credly Badge that you are able to share with your network

 Learning Objectives